 “Dronophobia: The irrational, abnormal and persistent fear of drone strikes.” – Kunwar Khuldune Shahid

 Why I Hate Malala: “The sight of white men in suits applauding and gushing at Malala Yusufzai’s speech at the United Nations, the gushing media frenzy and vociferous support on social media was nauseating for me,” Sofia Ahmed.

 Drones?
 The use of drones in warfare has brought vociferous protests .
 From the assassination of Anwar Al Awlaki in Yemen to their use in Afghanistan and Pakistan.
 All killing demands moral questioning.
 Why do drones cause more outrage than terrorists, suicide bombings, and conventional weapons?
 The Malala crowd seems to think the West is exploiting Malala’s story to justify drone attacks, oversimplifying by far.
 And, in another game of Tag, You’re Racist, they focus on an absurd racial element.

 Racism: Malala’s supporters, white or not, are human, enough said.

 “Anti-Malala vitriol is a direct expression of misogyny,” Lejla Kurić

-Exploitation of Malala: Now let’s get this erect pencil straight, the West already has many reasons to intervene against extremists.
+Exploitation of Malala: Now let’s get this straight, the West already has many reasons to intervene against extremists.
 But Malala is a net force for positive.
 Malala in no ways approves of killing civilians.
 To criticize drone strikes, in many ways, defends extremely violent terrorists.
 Sebastian Junger has written about how the Taliban discovered a site was to be bombed, and how the Taliban made sure children would be at the site to make “martyr propaganda.”
 But how to process or trust the data?
 The civilians are stuck between one big damned rock and an incredibly hard place.
 What to do against evil?
 What to do about the response to evil?
 Tough call.